 Similar to penises, vulvas have “a bit of tissue at the junction of the urethra similar to the prostate, which is near the bladder,” he says.
 This tissue can “squirt” fluid into the urethra during sex or orgasm.

 While some people with vulvas expel fluid at the time of orgasm, there is also a condition known as “coital incontinence,” which is different.
 Coital incontinence is when there’s a large explosion of urine at orgasm, Ingber explains.
-This is typically something people have medically repaired.
+This is typically something people seek medical assistance with.

 What fluids are involved?